 If the weather allows the disease to progress, pods are also affected.
 The whole raceme can become infected resulting in distorted pods that turn brown and may shatter prematurely or produce little yield.

-Varietal resistance to light leaf spot is the first line of defence.
-If there is history of the disease in your area, consider growing a variety with a good resistance profile.
+Varietal resistance to light leaf spot is the first line of defence, and so it is vital to consider growing a variety with a good resistance profile.